FREE shipping on orders over $50! (Click for details »)

 “Dry” is good news when you’re planning a picnic or heading to a summertime baseball game.
-But when it comes to your home — especially in the winter — dry air is the culprit behind painful sinuses, nosebleeds, cracked lips, and uncomfortable respiratory conditions.
-Humidifiers are a convenient, relatively inexpensive way to put moisture back in the air you breathe and ease the discomfort that dry air can cause.
+But when it comes to your home — especially in the winter — lasting periods of dry air make for an unpleasant environment.
+Fortunately, humidifiers are a convenient, relatively inexpensive way to put moisture back in the air you breathe and effectively combat dry air.

 There are plenty of practical benefits to having a humidifier in your home.
 The proper humidity level can protect hardwood floors from separating or splitting.
 A humidifier prevents static buildup around your house, eliminating those nasty shocks after you walk across the carpet.
 Plus, humidity makes the air in your home feel warmer, so you don’t have to keep cranking up the heat in the winter months — and suffering those extra-high energy bills.

-As great as these benefits are, a reliable humidifier can do even more to improve your family’s wellness.
+As great as these benefits are, a reliable humidifier can do even more to improve your family’s environment.
 Here’s what you can look forward to:

 Most people are most comfortable at a humidity level of between 30 percent and 50 percent.
-We’ve already gone through the problems that can arise when the humidity in your home is too low; however, when the humidity is too high, it can make the air feel stuffy and cause condensation that can collect on walls, floors, etc. and trigger the growth of bacteria, mold, and other harmful substances.
-Fortunately, it shouldn’t take long to find your ideal setting.
+We’ve already gone through the problems that can arise when the humidity in your home is too low; however, when the humidity is too high, it can make the air feel stuffy and cause condensation that can collect on walls, floors, etc. Fortunately, it shouldn’t take long to find your ideal setting.

 Many homes have a central humidifier built into their furnace or AC system to help humidify the entire house; however, even on the “winter setting” you may find yourself needing some additional moisture in the air.
 In this case, a tabletop or tower humidifier is your best bet.
 Most HoMedics humidifiers are portable and have a range of customizable features like digital readouts, timers, and more to efficiently humidify small to large areas in your home.